tvdboom/ATOM/docs_sources/api/plots/plot_wordcloud.md

 </div>

 Plot a wordcloud from the corpus.
-The text for the plot is extracted from the column named `Corpus`.
+The text for the plot is extracted from the column named `corpus`.
 If there is no column with that name, an exception is raised.

 <table style="font-size:16px">